DatabayAG/ExternalContent/README.md

 ===============

 * All versions for ILIAS 5.1 and higher are maintained in GitHub: https://github.com/ilifau/ExternalContent
+* Versions up to 1.5.x are in the 'master' branch
+* Version 1.6 for ILIAS 5.3 is in the 'master-ilis53' branch

+Version 1.6.0 (2018-09-19)
+* Support for ILIAS 5.3
-* Former versions for ILIAS 5.0 and lower are maintained in ILIAS SVN: http://svn.ilias.de/svn/ilias/branches/fau/plugins
+* Drop support for ILIAS 5.1 and 5.2

 Version 1.5.8 (2018-02-19)
 * support for ILIAS 5.3